atomic radii header image

 The atomic radius- measuring the size of atoms

-To solve this problem we assume that the atomic radius is half the distance between two atoms which are bonded to each other, this distance is often called the covalent radius of an atom e.g. In the diagram below there are two atoms labelled A. The atomic radius of atom A woul be half the distance between the nuclei, so in this case the atomic radius of atom A would be 50pm (50 x 10-12m).
+Since we cannot measure the radius or diameter of an atom directly since it has no defined sharp edges or boundaries; we will instead define the atomic radius as half the distance between the two nuclei in identical atoms which are bonded to each other; when this measurement comes from a covalent bond this distance is often called the covalent radius of an atom; though A-level exam board prefer the term atomic radius rather than covalent radius e.g. in the diagram below there are two atoms labelled A. The atomic radius of atom A would be half the distance between the nuclei, so in this case the atomic radius of atom A would be 50pm (50 x 10-12m).

 Trends and patterns in the atomic radius of atoms

 What trends might you expect to find in the atomic radius of atoms if you were to go down a group in the periodic table?
-Or what about as we cross a period in the periodic table?
+Or what about the trends present as we cross a period in the periodic table?

 element Li Na K Rb